TyMick/loan-risk-neural-network/README.md

 <h2 id="building-the-neural-networks">Building the neural networks</h2>

 After a good deal of trial and error, I found that a network architecture with three hidden layers, each followed by a dropout layer of rate 0.3, was as good as I could find.
 I used ReLU activation in those hidden layers, and adam optimization and a loss metric of mean squared error in the model as a whole.
-I tried using mean absolute error at first, but then I found that the resulting model would essentially always guess either 1 or 0 for the output, and the majority of the dataset's ouput is 1.
+I tried using mean absolute error at first, but then I found that the resulting model would essentially always guess either 1 or 0 for the output, and the majority of the dataset's output is 1.
 Therefore, larger errors needed to be penalized to a greater degree, which is what mean squared error is good at.

 The dataset being so large, I had great results increasing the batch size for the first couple models.